What is the purpose of an academic abstract?

 – Provide an abstract example to help guide the reader

 Not every student will have to write an abstract during their academic career, but those that do often look for guidance in this area of essay writing.
-The following three lessons first aim to discuss abstracts and their four types before taking an example academic abstract, deconstructing it and analysing its five key elements.
-Once an understanding of how to build an abstract from the start has been developed, our final lesson on this topic highlights the six most useful tips for writing an abstract effectively every time.
+The following three chapters first aim to discuss abstracts and their four types before taking an example academic abstract, deconstructing it and analysing its five key elements.
+Once an understanding of how to build an abstract from the start has been developed, our final chapter on this topic highlights the six most useful tips for writing an abstract effectively every time.

 What is an abstract?